gr33ndata/gitzicht/README.md

 Gitzicht comes with some predefined callback functions that you can use.
 They are defined as class methods of the Pivot class.
 To list available callback functions for extracting dimensions use `Pivot.list_dims()`, and for available metrics use `Pivot.list_metrics()`.

+**Transformations:** Currently, the only transformations you can apply on the matrices produced by the Pivot is to filter out some dimensions based on regular expressions.

 Running Tests
 --------------